the amount of groceries a person will receive in one visit to the Toronto Vegetarian Food Bank

 I love collabos and love supporting our friends in the vegan community!
 This recipe was created in collaboration with the Toronto Vegetarian Food Bank.
 I bet you didn’t even know that was a thing!
 Well it is and it’s a much needed resource since typical food bank’s aren’t providing people with fresh whole foods and certainly not enough healthy vegetarian/vegan options.
 This means people who can’t afford groceries for various reasons and who can’t or don’t eat meat and dairy have no other choice but to consume it or go hungry.

-First off, starting a food bank is no easy under taking and we're friends with the guy who took on the task, Matt Noble.
-We wanted to promote the good work he’s doing in our community as well as create a tasty veg-friendly recipe using the variety of food items one can get from the Toronto Vegetarian Food Bank.
-Plus we're out to show everyone that eating vegan doesn’t mean you have to sacrifice taste or fulfillment so this was a unique opportunity to prove that again!
+First off, starting a food bank is no easy under taking and I’m friends with the guy who took on the task, Matt Noble.
+I wanted to promote the good work he’s doing in our community as well as create a tasty veg-friendly recipe using the variety of food items one can get from the Toronto Vegetarian Food Bank.
+Plus I’m out to show everyone that eating vegan doesn’t mean you have to sacrifice taste or fulfillment so this was a unique opportunity to prove that again!